rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 clearly opened avenues for large scale unethical computing which can influence a country's political power structure and make them permanently unstable due to business models of big tech companies.

-Vardi's aricle narrates the story of Uber centered around it founder Tarvis Kalanick's unethical computing practices.
+Vardi's aricle further narrates the story of Uber centered around it founder Tarvis Kalanick's unethical computing practices.
 In 2023, Kalanick lauded as a person who made services oriented to serve humanity.
-Vardi quotes a report of a popular magazine which says "Travis Kalanick, had built an enormous, enthusiastic user base by subsidizing rides with the company’s vast reservoir of VC funding.
+According to a report of a popular magazine "...
+Travis Kalanick, had built an enormous, enthusiastic user base by subsidizing rides with the company’s vast reservoir of VC funding.
 Under Kalanick, Uber skirted regulations, shrugged off safety issues, and presided over a workplace rife with sexual harassment."
-Unethical misdeeds of Kalanick was exposed by a whitle blower who leaked more than 124,000 company files to the Guardian.
+The misdeeds of Kalanick were exposed by a whitle blower who leaked more than 124,000 company files to the Guardian.

+Both Cambridge Analytica and Uber stories about unethical computing were driven by profit motivation.
+Is profit motivation against public good?
+Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a scotish philosopher and economist of 18th century who pioneered thinking in political economy who said "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
+Vardi opines that Adam Smith's theory of "free market always serves public good" has no theoretical basis.
+According to him "Climate crisis has demonstrated failure of free market."
+Similarly, Big Tobacco companies are surely not for public good.
+Basically, Moshe Vardi's article clearly identifies "ethical practices" as the thin dividing line between free market and public good.

-We can draw parallel from unethical neuclear research.
-While neuclear power reactors led to energy sufficiency and reduction of carbon footprint and cancer treatment it also is responsible forwhich created holocausts like Nagasaki and
+Coming back to question of crisis of ethics in computing, we can draw a parallel from unethical neuclear research.
+While neuclear power reactors led to energy sufficiency and reduction of carbon footprint and cancer treatment it also is responsible for creating holocausts like Nagasaki and
 Hiroshima.
-About nine countries including India have nuclear weapon capabilities.
+About nine countries including India now have nuclear weapon capabilities.
 Yet there has not been a single use of nuclear weapon after 1945.
-People may also argue that nuclear capabilities act more a deterrents than destruction.
-I am not sure how Mose Vardi will view this analogy with respect to unethical computing.
+People may also argue that nuclear capabilities act more a deterrent than destruction.
+I am not sure how Moshe Vardi will view this analogy with respect to unethical computing.
 However, I view it in backdrop of holocaust that happened in 1945.
-US president Roosevelt who ordered dropping of nuclear bomb was most popular President of US who was elected 4 times and probably would have rule US 5 times had been a little younger and did die 2 years into his 4th term.
-Interestingly, US constitution was amended after Roosevelt.
+US president Roosevelt who ordered dropping of nuclear bomb was most popular President of US who was elected four times and probably would have rule US five times had he been a little younger and did die 2 years into his 4th term.
+Interestingly, US constitution was amended precisely due to Roosevelt episode.
+My view is that scientific research should not be shackled, it should be left to personal ethics of researchers how they conduct themselves in steering their research.
 .